mncmb/ninevox/readme.md

 | win10dev | dev environment.
 Loads and installs projects and software like threatcheck, amsiTrigger, visualstudio, vscode, sysinternals, python, go, nim, c/c++ and c# build tools, x64dbg, ghidra, etc.|
 | kali | kali with some additional tools, seclists, neo4j/bloodhound setup and some open source C2s, path modifications, etc.|

+## Why are the AD labs so bare bones?
+I find myself in the situation of redeploying these labs on different systems and with a different purpose in mind.
+That is why I kept them mostly bare bones.

 ## Hardware reqs
 The following settings affect your local RAM and SSD usage, which is most often the limiting factor.
-CPU wise you should be good to go with anything that has atleast 4 Cores + Multithreading.
+CPU wise you should be good to go with any somewhat recent CPU, that has atleast 4 Cores + Multithreading.

 - 4 GB RAM per Windows box (can probably be reduced to 2GB if you are RAM starved)
-- `v.linked_clone = true` Vagrant settings creates a single master image and copies that for other instances of the same windows version
+- `v.linked_clone = true` Vagrant settings creates a single master image and copies it for other instances of the same windows version

-The linked clone setting is the reason why you will see identical windows versions in my AD lab setups.
+The linked clone setting is the reason why you will see identical windows versions in my setups.
 This significantly speeds up deployment and saves local storage.
+A box with a name like the following will be created `gusztavvargadr-ws2022s-2211.0.0-1669581676_1679088253317_23880`.
+This is your master image.

 ## users
 Since this is a vagrant deployment you can connect to every system with `vagrant:vagrant`.

 ## network adapters
-Vagrant requires __interface 1__ to be a __NAT adapter__ (not network).
+Vagrant requires __interface 1__ to be a __NAT adapter__ (different than `NAT network`).

-So the first interface has to stay as such for the box to be deployable by vagrant.
+The first interface should not be modified, so that it can be managed by vagrant.

-This means if you do not use the vagrant commands for things like starting or stopping VMs, you may change interface 1 after the first deployment.
+If you do not use the vagrant commands at all, you may change interface 1 after the first deployment.

 ## vagrant commands